IvanPerezRWS/Redux-Store/README.md

 # Redux-Store

-## Porpuse
+## Purpose
-The popuse of this assigment is to use my new knowldge and skills in state management to refactor an e-commerce platform from the module project so that is uses Redux.
+The purpose of this assigment is to use my new knowldge and skills in state management to refactor an e-commerce platform from the module project so that is uses Redux.

 ## Acceptance Criteria
 GIVEN an e-commerce platform that uses Redux to manage global state